Waheed Murad: Film career

-Waheed Murad started his film career by joining his father's established 'Film Art' in 1961 as producer of the film Insaan badalta hai.
-In his second film as producer Jab se dakha hai tumhein he cast Darpan with Zeba as heroine.
+Waheed Murad started his film career by playing a cameo in 1959 in Al-Hamid's Saathi.
+He then his father's established 'Film Art' in 1961 as a producer of the film Insan Badalta Hai.
+His second film as producer, Jab Se Dakha Hai Tumhein starring Darpan and Zeba, was commercially unsuccessful.
 Afterwards, Darpan most of the time started coming late at studio.
 Zeba suggested Waheed to cast himself as hero in his next film.
 Waheed was not ready to sign himself in his own movies.
 But when the same suggestion came from his old good friend Pervaiz Malik, he accepted it on the condition that if Zeba would be his co-star, Zeba accepted in return (according to Zeba).
-As a result, he firstly appeared in a supporting role in 1962's Aulad.
-The film was directed by his friend S.M.
+As a result, he debuted in a starring role in 1962's Aulad, where he played a support role.
+The film was directed by S.M.
 Yousuf.
-Aulad got much more acclaims from critics, and it also got the Nigar award in the best film's category for the year.
-Heera aur pathar was his first movie as a leading actor.
-He got the Nigar award in the best actor category for the same film.
+Murad's rise to fame came with Heera Aur Pathar, released in 1964.
+This film marked a significant milestone in his career as both a producer and actor.
+Notably, his childhood friend Pervez Malik made his directorial debut with this movie.
+He got the Nigar award in the Best Actor category for the same film.

-In 1966, he produced and acted in Armaan.
-The film broke all the box office records at that time and completed 75 weeks in theatres.
-The film were sung by Ahmed Rushdi.
-Murad received two Nigar awards for the categories best producer and best actor for the film.
+In 1966, Murad produced and acted in Armaan, whose story was also written by him and directed by Pervaiz Malik.
+Nasir, the carefree son of a tycoon who switches place with his friend on their tour to Muree.
+Surpassing all the former box office records at that time by completing 75 weeks in the theaters, Armaan became the first film to celebrate its platinum jubilee at the box office.
+The film achieved cult status due to its music, composed by Sohail Rana, especially the song "Ko Ko Korina", the first popsong of South Asia.
+For the film, Murad received two Nigar awards in the categories of best producer and best actor.

+Following the success of Armaan, Murad reunited the team for his next production Ehsaan, released in 1967, which was directed by Pervaiz Malik, and featured music by Sohail Rana.
+In the film, Murad played a psychiatrist who falls for a widow played by Zeba.

-In 1967, he appeared as the leading actor in films like Devar bhabi, Doraha, Insaaniyat and Maan baap.
+In 1967, he appeared as the leading actor in films like Devar Bhabi, Doraha, Insaaniyat and Maan baap.